Essential Guide: Water Resource Management: objectives, policy & strategies

 2. Regional level: Integrated Water Resources Management in Eastern Europe, the Caucasus and Central Asia

-In the countries of Eastern Europe, the Caucasus, and Central Asia, competition for water resources had been intensifying.
+In Eastern Europe, the Caucasus, and Central Asia, competition for water resources had been intensifying.
 This competition was driven by increasing demands from agriculture, energy producers, industry, and cities.
 The pressing need was to ensure that these competing demands were met through a robust policy framework grounded in internationally recognized principles of integrated water resources management (IWRM).

 After concerted efforts, there is evidence that the region was increasingly applying the principles of IWRM.
 This involved significant steps such as the revision of water codes, the establishment of river basin councils, and the development of river basin management plans.
 Additionally, there was a growing reliance on economic instruments to manage water demand and cover the costs of water services.